 10. Let them eat cake!

-Snack cakes are a perfect little pick-me-up.
+Whether it’s a quick bread or snack cake, sweet baked goodies are a perfect little pick-me-up.
 Use whole wheat pastry flour and you’ve included a whole grain.
-Snack cakes bake quickly without a lot of fuss.
+Plus, these bake quickly without a lot of fuss.

-Boost their nutrition even further by adding seasonal fruit.
-This Pear Cake is a favorite with our family as well as with friends.
-There are never leftovers.
+Boost their nutrition even further by adding seasonal fruit or even vegetables.
+This Easy Carrot Bread Recipe and this Pear Cake are favorites with our family as well as with friends.
+There are never leftovers!

 Need a little extra motivation to get on your meal planning game?
 Want to make lunch packing less of a drag?
 Creating a kitchen survival kit to help you WIN in the kitchen this school year.